Basic Screening Survey for Older Adults

 Residents of skilled nursing facilities need regular oral health care to maintain or improve their quality of life.
 Older adults across the U.S. tend to face limited access to care, difficulty paying for dental care and increasing oral health problems.3

-Surveys like the Older Adult BSS provide quality data that help policy makers, health care providers and public health agencies make data-driven decisions.
+Surveys like the Basic Screening Survey for Older Adults provide quality data that help policy makers, health care providers and public health agencies make data-driven decisions.
 The Healthy People 2020 goal for older adults is to “improve the health, function, and quality of life of older adults.”
 Specific oral health goals include reducing the number of adults aged 65 and older who have lost all of their natural teeth4 and reducing the number of adults with moderate or severe periodontal (gum) disease.5

 Working together, we can ensure we are providing Minnesota’s older adults with the care they need.